 - 12.1.
-Eligible employees who are granted a permanent care order pursuant to the Children, Youth and Families Act 2005 (Vic) or a permanent parenting order by the Family Court of Australia will have access to parental leave in accordance with clause 55 on or after the date the permanent care order is granted. - 12.2.
-To be eligible for parental leave, the Employee must in addition to being granted a permanent care order, meet the requirements to access Primary or Secondary Caregiver parental leave as outlined in clause 55 of the Agreement. - 12.3.
-Consistent with other parental leave entitlements, ongoing or fixed term Employees with less than 3 months paid Continuous Service or Long-Term Casual Employees who are granted a permanent care order will have access up to 52 weeks of unpaid parental leave. - 12.4.
-Employees who are granted a permanent care order may take the leave at a time agreed with their Employer within 52 weeks of the date of the order, unless an extension is sought under 55.23(b) of the Agreement.
+Eligible Employees who are granted a permanent care order pursuant to the Children, Youth and Families Act 2005 (Vic) or a permanent parenting order by the Family Court of Australia will have access to parental leave in accordance with clause 62 of the Agreement on or after the date the permanent care order is granted. - 12.2.
+To be eligible for parental leave, the Employee must, in addition to being granted a permanent care order under clause 62.9 of the Agreement, meet the requirements to access Primary or Secondary Caregiver parental leave as outlined in clause 62 of the Agreement. - 12.3.
+Consistent with other parental leave entitlements, Regular Casual Employees who are granted a permanent care order will have access up to 52 weeks of unpaid parental leave. - 12.4.
+Employees who are granted a permanent care order may take the leave at a time agreed with their Employer within 52 weeks of the date of the order, unless an extension is sought under clause 62.23(b) of the Agreement.
 Leave cannot be taken retrospectively to the receipt of the order, even when the Child may have been placed in the Employee's care prior to the date the order is granted. - 12.5.
-Consistent with other forms of parental leave the leave may be taken flexibly, for example, in blocks of leave, with the agreement of their Employer in accordance with clause 55.18 of the Agreement.
+Consistent with other forms of parental leave the leave may be taken flexibly, for example, in blocks of leave, with the agreement of their Employer in accordance with clause 62.18 of the Agreement.

-13. Entitlements for employees whose Child is adopted
+13. Entitlements for Employees whose Child is adopted

 - 13.1.
-An Eligible Employee who will have completed at least three months paid Continuous Service and who will be the primary caregiver at the time of the adoption of their Child is entitled to up to 52 weeks parental leave comprising of 16 weeks paid parental leave and up to 36 weeks unpaid leave. - 13.2.
-In relation to adoption related leave, in accordance with clause 55.2(c)(ii) of the Agreement, an Employee will only be eligible to the paid parental leave if the Child is or will be under 16 years of age at the date of the placement; will not have lived with the Employee continuously for a period of 6 months prior to the placement (if the Child has only lived intermittently with the Employee the Employee is still eligible), and is not (otherwise than because of adoption) a Child of the Employee or the Employee's Spouse.
+An eligible Employee who will be the primary or secondary caregiver at the time of the adoption of their Child is entitled parental leave subject to meeting the requirements outlined in clause 62 of the Agreement. - 13.2.
+In relation to adoption related leave, in accordance with clause 62.2(b)(ii) of the Agreement, an Employee will only be eligible to the paid parental leave if the Child is or will be under 16 years of age at the date of the placement; will not have lived with the Employee continuously for a period of six months prior to the placement (if the Child has only lived intermittently with the Employee the Employee is still eligible), and is not (otherwise than because of adoption) a Child of the Employee or the Employee's Spouse.